 Parking 30 minutes or less = no meter fee

 Parking for less than 1 hour in the parking deck is free.
 This grace period allows quick stops downtown.
 If visitors exceed one hour in the deck, the full parking duration amount will be charged.
-Parking fees are charged in one-hour increments.
+Parking fees are charged in thirty minute increments.

 Parking 1 hour or less = No charge